CG-94/Wk-4-IP/README.md

 # Wk-4-IP
 In this Week's IP we are analysing data from an electric car-sharing service company.
-The objectve of this analysis is to determine the most popular hour for renting the bluecar.
+The objective of this analysis is to determine the most popular hour for renting the bluecar.
-Notebook conains workings to achieve the above.
+Notebook contains workings to achieve the above.